scottslowe/lowescott.github.io/_posts/2015-12-24-running-ansible-through-ssh-bastion-host.md

 What does this configuration file do?
 Here's a quick rundown:

 * The `Host 10.10.10.*` line indicates that _all_ hosts in that subnet will use the settings defined in that block; specifically, all hosts will be accessed using the `ProxyCommand` setting and connect via `bastion.example.com` using the specified private key.
-* The `Host bastion.example.com` combines settings for acting as an SSH bastion host (such as the `ForwardAgent` setting) with settings for using SSH multiplexing (like the `ControlMaster` and `ControlPersist` settings).
+* The `Host bastion.example.com` combines settings for acting as an SSH bastion host with settings for using SSH multiplexing (the `ControlMaster`, `ControlPath`, and `ControlPersist` settings).

 You can store this file wherever you like, but make note of where the file is stored as you'll need that for the next step: configuring Ansible to use the custom SSH settings.